calculix/CalculiX-Examples/Test/Supports1/README.md

 <img src="Refs/shape_2.gif" width="400"><img src="Refs/shape_5.gif" width="400">

-The left bearing is constrained in longitudinal direction (x), the right one is not.
+(2.19: no support at all due to distributing coupling being a pure load distribution, not a dof coupling) The left bearing is constrained in longitudinal direction (x), the right one is not.
 It is clearly visible that the bearing surfaces can deform (which they could not with kinematic coupling)

 <img src="Refs/shape_12.gif" width="400">

 ## Meshing with Gmsh

 In CGX 2.12 there was a bug, which resulted in fail of meshing the geometry.
-Therefore, an alternative simulation with gmsh as pre-processor has been set up
+Therefore, an alternative simulation with gmsh as pre-processor has been set up.

 ```
 > cgx -b gmsh.fbl